-We use the historical data provided by the Second Biennial Update Report (BUR) for the period 2000-2016 and data reported to the UNFCCC in the Greenhouse gas inventory database for the period before 2000.
-There is a discrepancy between these two sources for the year 2000 of about 50 MtCO2e; we have made no attempt to harmonise these data sources, using the BUR data for the year 2000.
+We use the historical data provided by the PRIMAP database for the period 2000-2019 and data reported to the UNFCCC in the Greenhouse gas inventory database for the period before 2000.
+There is a discrepancy between these two sources varies from 11% in 1990 to less than 1% in 2000.
+The absolute difference in 2000 is 2 MtCO2e - we have made no attempt to harmonise these data sources and use the PRIMAP data for the year 2000.

 NDC and other targets

 The NDC does not provide an absolute emissions level for the 2020 target.
-To quantify the 2020 pledge, the CAT assumes the sectoral contribution to emissions reduction from Indonesia’s Second BUR, which implicitly assumes that the 2020 pledge and the NDC targets are based on the same BAU.
+To quantify the 2020 pledge, the CAT assumes the sectoral contribution to emissions reduction from Indonesia’s Second Biennial Update Report (BUR), which implicitly assumes that the 2020 pledge and the NDC targets are based on the same BAU.
 The Second BUR shows that the LULUCF sector is responsible for around 80% of the emissions reduction in 2020.

-We subsequently add non-energy and non-CO2 emission projections from the Second BUR and harmonise the resulting time series with energy-CO2 projections.
+We subsequently add non-energy and non-CO2 emission projections from the BUR2 and harmonise the resulting time series with energy-CO2 projections.
 The emissions levels are sensitive to the method of harmonisation.
 Thus, we apply two methods:

 - Apply growth rates of the calculated scenarios to the last historical year;